starschema/COVID-19-data/README.md

 #### Tableau Web Data Connector

 There is a [Tableau Web Data Connector](https://starschema-extensions.s3.amazonaws.com/covid-tableau-online-wdc/index.html) available for your use in Tableau to integrate the COVID-19 data set into your dashboards and analytical applications.
 Currently, this supports the JHU CSSE data set and the Italian case counts released by the Dipartimento delle Protezione Civile.
+The reach of the WDC is currently being expanded, please check back for details.

 ### Transformations